elliotjharper/vscode-nuget-package-manager/UI_MOCKUP.md

 - Search box: Full-width input with focus outline
 - Real-time filtering as user types
 - Smooth, instant updates (no loading states needed)
+- **Version conflict highlighting**: When a package has different versions across projects, all consumer entries for that package are highlighted in red

 ## Accessibility